-Diluted Nostalgia is a solo exhibition of self portraits by Jacob Foster adapted from family photographs taken from 1993-2001.
+Diluted Nostalgia is a series of self portraits adapted from family photographs taken from 1993-2001.
 These contemporary paintings analyze the American condition, investigate personal identity, and question our ability to remember.

 Works on Paper